Bell Beaker culture: Social transition

 The introductory phase of the manufacture and use of flint daggers, c.
-2350 BC, must all in all be characterised as a period of social change.
+2350 BCE, must all in all be characterised as a period of social change.
 Apel argued that an institutionalised apprenticeship system must have existed.
 Craftsmanship was transmitted by inheritance in certain families living in the vicinity of abundant resources of high-quality flint.
 Debbie Olausson's (1997) examinations indicate that flint knapping activities, particularly the manufacture of daggers, reflect a relatively low degree of craft specialisation, probably in the form of a division of labour between households.

 Noteworthy was the adoption of European-style woven wool clothes kept together by pins and buttons in contrast to the earlier usage of clothing made of leather and plant fibres.
 Two-aisled timber houses in Late Neolithic Denmark correspond to similar houses in southern Scandinavia and at least parts of central Scandinavia and lowland northern Germany.
 In Denmark, this mode of building houses is clearly rooted in a Middle Neolithic tradition.
 In general, Late Neolithic house building styles were shared over large areas of northern and central Europe.
 Towards the transition to LN II some farm houses became extraordinarily large.